moreh-dev/quickstart/README.md

 This repository provides code to experiment with training large models on [Moreh's MoAI Platform](https://moreh.io/product).
 With the MoAI platform you can scale to thousands of GPU/NPUs by automatic parallelization and optimization, without any code changes.

-We currently provide six LLMs; Llama3, Llama2, Qwen1.5, Mistral, GPT and Baichuan2, as well as SDXL.
+We currently provide four LLMs; Llama3, Qwen2.5, Mistral, and Baichuan2, as well as SDXL.

 # Getting Started